Ananthu89/NDMC-VL-Workshop-IITB-2023/README.md

 <ins>**Saving the files**</ins>

 Save them in the same way they appear in the folders here.
-Also, to read the instructions presented here, open this **README.md** file on Github and not on your system.
+Also, to be able to read the instructions presented here well, open this **README.md** file on Github and not on your system.

-**Running the scripts**
+<ins>**Running the scripts**</ins>

 1. `RStudio` and `R`